google/WebFundamentals/src/site/documentation/introduction-to-media/video/index.markdown

 ### Check which formats are supported

 Use `canPlayType()` to find out which video formats are supported.
-The method takes a string argument consistent of a mime type and optional codecs and returns one of the following values:
+The method takes a string argument consistent of a `mime-type` and optional codecs and returns one of the following values:

 <table class="table">